McEwen Mining Inc. (MUX): Is this the Most Sought-After Stock Today?

-Let’s start up with the current stock price of McEwen Mining Inc. (MUX), which is $0.85 to be very precise.
-The Stock rose vividly during the last session to $0.8663 after opening rate of $0.852 while the lowest price it went was recorded $0.83 before closing at $0.85.Recently in News on April 5, 2022, McEwen Mining Amends Term Loan Facility and Raises Additional $15 Million from Rob McEwen.
+Let’s start up with the current stock price of McEwen Mining Inc. (MUX), which is $0.78 to be very precise.
+The Stock rose vividly during the last session to $0.832 after opening rate of $0.812 while the lowest price it went was recorded $0.7774 before closing at $0.82.Recently in News on April 5, 2022, McEwen Mining Amends Term Loan Facility and Raises Additional $15 Million from Rob McEwen.
 McEwen Mining Inc. (NYSE: MUX) (TSX: MUX)(“McEwen” or the “Company”) is pleased to announce that it has amended its $50 million senior secured term loan facility (the “Term Loan”) to gain financial flexibility and entered into a new $15 million unsecured subordinated promissory note (the “Promissory Note”).
 You can read further details here

 McEwen Mining Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.0200 on 01/20/22, with the lowest value was $0.7300 for the same time period, recorded on 03/03/22.